NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Righteous Resistance.md

 **Prerequisites** Order of the Pyre
 * * *
-You can cast [[Spells/Resist Energy|Resist Energy]] twice per day as a divine innate spell, except you can target only yourself.
+You can cast [[Resist Energy|Resist Energy]] twice per day as a divine innate spell, except you can target only yourself.
 If you grant yourself resistance to fire damage, the resistance is equal to either the spell's normal value or to your level, whichever is higher.

 *Source: Pathfinder Lost Omens: Character Guide*
 *OGL*